Vietnamese Numbers and Counting

 Greetings and Goodbyes: Learn how to say greetings and goodbyes in Vietnamese.

-Or do you want to learn numbers in other languages? - Afrikaans, Burmese, Dutch, French, German, Hawaiian, Indonesian, Japanese, Norwegian, Russian, and Spanish.
+Afrikaans, Burmese, Dutch, French, German, Hawaiian, Indonesian, Japanese, Norwegian, Russian, Spanish and Vietnamese.